 While the upfront cost may be higher for an LED lamp than an HID lamp meant for high bay lighting applications, using LEDs can save you substantially on costs over the course of the lamp’s life.
 Consider, for instance, that a standard HID lamp may require 400W to operate, as well as a 60W ballast to supply power.
 An LED replacement that provides similar lumen output, however, requires only 165W and relies on a 35W ballast for energy.
 The result is a savings of more than 50 percent on energy consumption alone.
 At a cost of $0.11 per kWh, that’s a savings of $1,430 simply on energy costs over the 50,000-hour L70 life of each 400W HID lamp you replace with our LED lamp.

 Think of how that savings could add up across a large facility.
-With an industry-leading total system output of 100 lumens per watt (LPW) or more, HID-replacing LED lamps built by Current, mean quality illumination at a low total cost of ownership, all backed by the reliability you expect from a GE company—the organization that brought the world the light bulb and the LED.
+With an industry-leading total system output of 100 lumens per watt (LPW) or more, HID-replacing LED lamps built by Current, mean quality illumination at a low total cost of ownership.

 2 | They Last